Parhae: Language and script

 Parhae used multiple languages.
 The indigenous language of Parhae is unclear, as no extant text or gloss of the language survived.
 According to the Old Book of Tang, the Parhae had writing and records.
-A later Chinese text describes their script as similar to the paw prints of animals and birds, which suggests that it looked significantly different from Chinese or Old Korean script, which was based on Chinese.
+A later Chinese text called the Gu jin qi guan, dated to the 15th-16th centuries, describes their script as similar to the paw prints of animals and birds.
+While the script could have been used to represent Old Korean or a Tungusic language, the description of the native script suggests that it looked significantly different from Chinese or Old Korean script, which was based on Chinese.

 Alexander Vovin suggests that the Parhae elite spoke a Koreanic language, which has had a lasting impact on Khitan, Jurchen and Manchu languages.
 However, he also believes that the vast majority of the Parhae population were probably Tungusic, and at least partially Jurchen-speaking.
 One term that the people of Parhae used to describe "a king" was Gadokbu, which is related to the words kadalambi (management) of the Manchu language and kadokuotto of the Nanai language.
 Some Korean historians believe that a record in Shoku Nihongi implies that the Parhae and Silla language were mutually intelligible: a student sent from Silla to Japan for Japanese language interpreter training assisted a diplomatic envoy from Parhae in communicating with the audience of a Japanese court.

 Diplomatic missions between Parhae, Japan and the Tang dynasty were primarily conducted in the Chinese language.
 Based on administrative and diplomatic records, a number of Japanese historians and linguists have further suggested that Chinese was the lingua franca of Parhae.
-Classical Chinese was also used for the two unearthed tomb inscriptions for members of the Parhae royal family.
+Classical Chinese was the language used in diplomatic documents and poetry exchanged with Japan.
+It was also used for the two unearthed tomb inscriptions of members of the Parhae royal family.

 Excavated epigraphic materials indicate that the Chinese script was the only widely used script in Parhae.
 According to Russian scientific research, the Parhae writing system is based on Chinese characters, and among the characters used, many were used only in the state "Wu".
 However, the recording was phonetic.
 Some of the names of Parhae's emissaries were similar to Chinese names while others were unique to Parhae: Wodala, Zhaoheshi, and Nansali.
 The unique Parhae names were the minority.
-Vovin has suggested that the script was a prototype of the Jurchen script.
-While most Parhae inscriptions consisted of common Chinese characters, he has identified a small number of characters with Jurchen script signs or phonograms.
+While most Parhae inscriptions consist of common Chinese characters, Vovin has identified a small number of characters that are only found elsewhere in the Jurchen script.
+Based on these findings, Vovin believes that the Parhae script was a prototype of the Jurchen script, but also notes that because Parhae was a multi-ethnic state, the Jurchen-related characters could have also been used to transcribe Korean names.